F1248/OpenCore-Legacy-Patcher/docs/DONATE.md

   * `File -> SaveAs` and open an issue on Github
   * Note: We want IOReg dumps of hardware not running on OpenCore, instead running a clean, officially supported OS by the machine

-If you have any legacy hardware you're willing to donate or want to buy us hardware, please reach out on our Discord server.
+If you've any legacy hardware you're willing to donate or want to buy us hardware, please reach out on our Discord server.